vippsas/vipps-partner/README.md

    since the platform partner uses
    [partner keys](#partner-keys).

-2. **Integration partners:** Assist merchants in development of the merchants' integration.
+2. **Reseller partners:** Assist merchants in development of the merchants' integration.
 Typically, a consultancy firm doing development for the merchant.
    An integration partner does not use the Vipps APIs on behalf of the merchant.